 But will it remain in force post-Brexit?

-The Withdrawal Agreement of 29 January 2020 requires the UK to apply DAC6 as if it were a Member State until 31 December 2020.
-The transition period could even be extended.
+The Withdrawal Agreement of 29 January 2020 required the UK to apply DAC6 as if it were a Member State until 31 December 2020.

-The Chancellor of the Exchequer’s January 2020 report to Parliament on the Regulations (a requirement under section 84 (8) of the Finance Act 2019) indicated that once the transition period ends, the government may make transitional arrangements, amend or revoke the Regulations but indicated that it would make sure that the rules would work as intended.
+The Chancellor of the Exchequer’s January 2020 report to Parliament on the Regulations (a requirement under section 84 (8) of the Finance Act 2019) indicated that once the transition period ended, the government would make transitional arrangements, amend or revoke the Regulations but indicated that it would make sure that the rules would work as intended.

-However, as HMRC is committed to tackling aggressive tax arrangements, it is unlikely that the UK would make any material amendments to DAC6 in the near future.
+As HMRC is committed to tackling aggressive tax arrangements, it was thought unlikely that the UK would make any material amendments to DAC6 in the near future.